johnwangwyx/cmdCompass/README.md

 * **For the first time only, open Application folder on Finder, right click the app and chooss `open`.** (This is to trust app because I am an "unreconized developer" and don't have 99 USD to pay for the [Apple Developer Program](https://developer.apple.com/support/enrollment/#:~:text=Completing%20your%20enrollment&text=The%20Apple%20Developer%20Program%20annual,currency%20during%20the%20enrollment%20process.) to be able to sign a certificate to my app)

 ## User Installation - Windows
-* Download the zip or the 7z archive from [release](https://github.com/johnwangwyx/cmdCompass/releases/tag/v0.9.0) and decompress them.
+* Download the zip or the 7z archive from [release](https://github.com/johnwangwyx/cmdCompass/releases/tag/v0.9.0) and decompress it.
 You are now ready to use the App (cmdCompass.exe)!

 Note: When you open the app for the first time, the Windows Smart Screen will open, Windows will block the app because it is an "unreconized app".
 You have to click on `More Info` and then a button will show up for you to open the app.
 (The App remain unreconized unless I pay $$$ to get a [certificate](https://www.reddit.com/r/electronjs/comments/17sizjf/a_guide_to_code_signing_certificates_for_the/) to sign my app)